Sierra Valley Grange

 P. O. Box 15

 Vinton, CA 96135

 - The National Grange of the Order of Patrons of Husbandry

 - We always support the local community and many other fundraisers that come along

 Hours of OperationFirst Wednesday of each month at 7:30

 Sierra Valley Grange is a fraternal organization that promotes agriculture.
-Our meetings are held the first Wednesday of each month at 7:30 PM, at the Sierra Valley Grange Hall, 92202 Highway 70, Vinton, Calif.
-Our hall is used as a community center for the Sierra Valley.
+Our meetings are held the first Wednesday of each month at 7:30 pm, at the Sierra Valley Grange Hall, 92202 Highway 70, Vinton, CA. Our hall is used as a community center for the Sierra Valley.
 Our main fund raising activities are the Cowboy Poetry Shows that are held twice each year.

 The motto of the Grange is: In essentials, unity; in non-essentials, liberty; in all things, charity.